nao1215/sqly/README.md

 - TCL such as Transactions

 ## Contributing
-First off, thanks for taking the time to contribute! ❤️ Contributions are not only related to development.
+First off, thanks for taking the time to contribute!
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.
+Contributions are not only related to development.
 For example, GitHub Star motivates me to develop!

 [![Star History Chart](https://api.star-history.com/svg?repos=nao1215/sqly&type=Date)](https://star-history.com/#nao1215/sqly&Date)